-We believe that our ability to develop product candidates is enhanced by the application of our VelociSuiteTM technology platforms.
+We believe that our ability to develop product candidates is enhanced by the application of our VelociSuite® technology platforms.
 Our discovery platforms are designed to identify specific proteins of therapeutic interest for a particular disease or cell type and validate these targets through high-throughput production of genetically modified mice using our VelociGene® technology to understand the role of these proteins in normal physiology, as well as in models of disease.
 Our human monoclonal antibody technology (VelocImmune®) and cell line expression technologies (VelociMab®) may then be utilized to discover and produce new product candidates directed against the disease target.
 Our antibody product candidates currently in clinical trials were developed using VelocImmune.
-Under the terms of our antibody collaboration with Sanofi, which was expanded during 2009, we plan to advance a total of 20 to 30 candidates into clinical development over the life of the agreement.
 We continue to invest in the development of enabling technologies to assist in our efforts to identify, develop, manufacture, and commercialize new product candidates.